MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 >[!IMPORTANT]
 >If your CoE Starter Kit is installed in a commercial or GCC tenant, you can skip this step.

-1. If your CoE Starter Kit is installed in a GCC High or DoD tenant, update the **Authority** in HTTP action:
+If your CoE Starter Kit is installed in a GCC High or DoD tenant, update the **URI, Authority, and Audience** in HTTP action:
 1. Go to [flow.microsoft.com](https://flow.microsoft.com), select **Solutions**, and then open the **Center of Excellence - Core Components** solution to view the flows.
 1. Edit the **Command Center App >  Get M365 Service Messages** flow.
-    1. Update the **List serviceAnnouncements from Graph** action and change the **Authority** to https://login.microsoftonline.us/ for a GCC High or DoD tenant.
+1. Update the **List serviceAnnouncements from Graph** action.
+    1. Change the **URI** to https://graph.microsoft.us/v1.0/admin/serviceAnnouncement/messages.
+    1. Change the **Authority** to https://login.microsoftonline.us/.
+    1. Change the **Audience** to https://graph.microsoft.us.
     1. **Save** this flow.

 ## Set up Audit Logs solution